milvus-io/milvus-docs/site/en/reference/monitor/monitor.md

 It is critical to actively monitor the overall performance of a system running in production, and to create alerting rules that promptly send notifications when there are events that require investigation or intervention.

-The monitoring and alerting solutions Milvus uses are as follows:
+Milvus uses the following monitoring and alerting solutions:

-- Uses Prometheus to store and monitor its metrics:
+- Prometheus to store and monitor its metrics:
   - Prometheus server which scrapes and stores time series data.
-  - Client libraries for instrumenting application metrics.
+  - Client libraries for instrumenting monitoring metrics.
-  - Pushgateway to allow short-lived, batch metrics, which may not be scraped in time, to be exposed to Prometheus.
+  - Pushgateway to push metric data and ensure short-lived monitoring metrics, which may not be scraped in time, to be exposed to Prometheus.
   - Alertmanager for alert handling.

-- Uses Grafana, an open source platform for time-series analytics, to visualize various performance metrics.
+- Grafana, an open source platform for time-series analytics, to visualize various performance metrics.

 ## Workflow